Pedrivvo/developmentOneZero-projecttest-903563a643f6/README.md

 This project is for evaluation purposes only...

-Creating an API with node.js, koa.js, sqlite3 and testunits for it with Mocha and Chai
+Creating an API with node.js, koa.js, sqlite3 and testunits for it with Mocha and Chai.

 This API can list, add, update and remove users, observing the following schema { nome: string, email: string, idade: number}
-With the business rule that users that are minors are not allowed to be inserted or updated (idade < 18)
+With the business rule that users that are minors are not allowed to be inserted or updated (idade < 18).

 PT-BR
 Considerações: